Elective unit (Min. No. 8)

 Himes, Kenneth R., ed.
 Modern Catholic Social Teaching: Commentaries and Interpretations.
 Washington, DC: Georgetown UP, 2004.

 Hogan, Michael.
 Australian Catholics: The Social Justice Tradition.
-Melbourne, VIC: Collins Dove, 1993.
+Melbourne: Collins Dove, 1993.

-McCarthy, David Matzko, ed.
-The Heart of Catholic Social Teaching: Its Origins and Contemporary Significance.
-Grand Rapids, MI: Brazos Press, 2009.
+McCarthy, David M. The Heart of Catholic Social Teaching: its Origins and Contemporary Significance.
+Grand Rapids, MI: Brazos, 2009.

 Schuck, Michael.
 That They Be One: The Social Teaching of Papal Encyclicals 1740-1989.
 Washington, DC: Georgetown University Press, 1990.